keblu/MSGARCH/README.md

 More about `MSGARCH` available at http://keblu.github.io/MSGARCH/.

-## Please cite the package in publications!
+## Please cite `MSGARCH` in publications!

 By using `MSGARCH` you agree to the following rules:

 1) You must cite Ardia et al. (2019) in working papers and published papers that use `MSGARCH`.
-2) You must place the following URL in a footnote to help others find the package: https://CRAN.R-project.org/package=MSGARCH.
+2) You must place the following URL in a footnote to help others find `MSGARCH`: https://CRAN.R-project.org/package=MSGARCH.
 3) You assume all risk for the use of `MSGARCH`.

 **Ardia, D., Bluteau, K., Boudt, K., Catania, L., Trottier, D.-A. (2019).**